toem/impulse.vscode/README.md

 # impulse for Visual Studio Code

-[**impulse**](https://toem.de/index.php/products/impulse) is a powerful event and waveform visualization and analysis workbench (simulation, traces, logs) which helps engineers to comfortably understand and debug complex semiconductor and multi-core software systems.
+[**impulse**](https://toem.de/index.php/products/impulse) is an event and waveform visualization and analysis workbench (simulation, traces, logs) which helps engineers to comfortably understand and debug complex semiconductor and multi-core software systems.

 > This vscode extension is an early beta (non-productive) version with basic features.
 >